 - Broken English in their communication

-- Website not as intuitive (as compared to Ezbuy)
+- Website not as intuitive (as compared to Ezbuy) (Update: there has been improvements in this area)

 - I’m not sure what went wrong but the status was stuck in “Arrived in Singapore (到达新加坡)” for quite a few days.
 When i called to check, i was told my goods were ready for collection.
 I suspect they might have forgotten to update the status.
 Anyway, i think this was probably a one-off event, but i do worry about their ability to scale when they get more business.